Welcome to the 4-H Youth and Adult Leadership website

 Maryland 4-H Congress

-Maryland 4-H Congress is the state's premier teen leadership opportunity.
-Held on the University of Maryland, "M4HC" gives 4-Hers ages 13-18 the opportunity to explore career opportunities in a variety of areas and to experience life on a college campus.
-Youth attending Maryland 4-H Congress live in campus residence halls and eat-in dining halls, enjoy campus recreational activities and attend workshops and tours in campus classrooms, labs, and facilities.
-Participants have the chance to meet and make friends with fellow 4-Hers from across the state, discover career opportunities, perform community service, and learn skills that help them prepare for college and workforce readiness.
-Registration for Maryland 4-H Congress occurs in late spring, and the event is held in the summer.
+The Maryland 4-H Congress is the state's premier teen leadership opportunity.
+Held at the University of Maryland, "M4HC" allows 4-Hers ages 13-18 to explore career opportunities in a variety of areas and to experience life on a college campus.
+Youth attending Maryland 4-H Congress live in campus residence halls and eat-in dining halls, enjoy campus recreational activities, and attend workshops and tours in campus classrooms, labs, and facilities.
+Participants can meet and make friends with fellow 4-Hers from across the state, discover career opportunities, perform community service, and learn skills that help them prepare for college and workforce readiness.
+Registration for the Maryland 4-H Congress occurs in late spring and is held in the summer.

 Wonders of Washington (WOW)

-National 4-H Council provides this "ultimate Washington experience" for youth groups (students in grades 6 - 12) of 25 or more.
-Two and six-day programs are available.
+The National 4-H Council provides this "ultimate Washington experience" for youth groups (students in grades 6 - 12) of 25 or more.
+Two- and six-day programs are available.
 Lodging is provided at the National 4-H Center.
 WOW includes field trips and workshops highlighting the historical, political, and cultural attractions of Washington, DC.
-Call National 4-H Council at 1 800 368-7432 for more information.
+Call the National 4-H Council at 1 800 368-7432 for more information.

 Leadership Projects